realtalk@MIT Policies

 Does realtalk@MIT use the audio recordings to create voice-recognition capabilities?

-No. If you opt into the version of realtalk@MIT that includes recording and transcriptions, those Conversation Records will be used only to make the realtalk@MIT program as described here possible, and in line with your follow-on sharing consents, if any.
+No. Conversation Records (transcripts and recordings) will be used only to make the realtalk@MIT program as described here possible, and in line with your follow-on sharing consents, if any.

 Potential Changes